 If we slow down and focus on what God has called us to do, we would be happier and healthier.

-Trust that God’s way will lead to a happier life.
+Trust that God’s way will lead to a life full of joy.

 For a long time I have heard Proverbs 3:5-7, but verse 8 is often not included.
 It is so good for you to fear the Lord and shun evil that it will even effect you bones.